NYPL-Simplified/circulation/README.md

 Check out the [Docker README](/docker/README.md) in the `/docker` directory for in-depth information on optionally running and developing the Circulation Manager locally with Docker, or for deploying the Circulation Manager with Docker.

+## Debugging

+If you are served an error message on the admin home screen, you may need to run `npm install` in the api/admin directory of the circulation repo.
+If you're running the application locally, you can also try running the same command in the root directory of the circulation-web repo.

 ## License

 ```
-Copyright © 2015 The New York Public Library, Astor, Lenox, and Tilden Foundations
+Copyright © 2021 The New York Public Library, Astor, Lenox, and Tilden Foundations

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.